Trusted WordPress tutorials, when you need them most.

 Facebook applications can either have ‘Standard access’ or ‘Advanced access’ to the user’s information.
 If your app has standard access, then visitors won’t be able to log in using Facebook’s social login.

-In the past Facebook has changed its default permission settings, so it’s always worth checking that your app has the right permissions to support social login.
+In the past, Facebook changed its default permission settings, so it’s always worth checking that your app has the right permissions to support social login.

 Facebook's advanced permission settings

-Do you see ‘Get Advanced Access’ buttons instead?
-This means that your app currently doesn’t have the right permissions for social login.
+Do you see the ‘Get Advanced Access’ buttons instead?
+This means that your app currently doesn’t have the right permissions to log in to social media.

-In this case, you’ll need to go ahead and click on the ‘Get Advanced Access’ button, and then follow the onscreen instructions.
+In this case, you’ll need to click on the ‘Get Advanced Access’ button and then follow the onscreen instructions.

 The Facebook App ID and App Secret

-Here, click on the ‘Settings’ tab.
-You can now paste the ID and secret into the ‘App ID’ and ‘App secret’ fields in your WordPress dashboard.
+From here, you’ll want to go to the ‘Settings’ tab and paste the ID and secret into the ‘App ID’ and ‘App secret’ fields in your WordPress dashboard.

 Verifying your social login in WordPress